ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 ## Recursive Rendering
 It is time for you to start showing off your skills visually.
 You will do this by writing programs to create cool fractal art, which is based on internal self-similarity.

 We'll start by creating two classical fractals: a spiral and a tree.
-Afterward, try your hand at creating snowflakes, too, or any fractals beyond the problems below!
+Afterward, try your hand at creating snowflakes too, or any fractals beyond the problems below!

 *The Python Turtle Library*